 These cards include basic questions like “What’s your favorite color,” but also “What do you think makes a happy family?” and “What three qualities do you think make a good friend?”
 As parents, Bill and I want to move beyond the superficial and same-old questions and really get to know our children.
 I want to know what is going on inside those cute heads.

-Get the Family Dinner Conversation Starter Cards inside the Free Printables Library.
+Get the Family Dinner Conversation Starter Card in the Quarantine Survival Printable Pack.

 Free Diligence Lesson